jonahkeegan/critgenius-listener/docs/development-server.md

 ### Local HTTPS (New)

+Full walkthrough, diagrams, and troubleshooting live in `docs/https-development-setup.md` and `docs/https-troubleshooting-guide.md`.
+Use this section as a quick-start summary.

 Secure context is required by some browsers for full microphone API access.
 Local HTTPS is now supported via optional environment variables: